Dareck7/htb/nmap.md

 - `-oA host` 	Stores the results in all formats starting with the name 'host'
 - `-PE` 	Performs the ping scan by using 'ICMP Echo requests' against the target.
 - `--reason ` Displays the reason for specific result.
-- `--packet-trace` Shows all packets sent and received.

 <br>

 We see here that Nmap does indeed detect whether the host is alive or not through the `ARP request` and `ARP reply` alone.
 To disable ARP requests and scan our target with the desired `ICMP echo requests`, we can disable ARP pings by setting the "`--disable-arp-ping`" option.
+Then we can scan our target again and look at the packets sent and received "`--packet-trace`".

 ```console
 Dareck7@htb[/htb]$ sudo nmap 10.129.2.18 -sn -oA host -PE --packet-trace --disable-arp-ping